vini2309/agentic_ai/README.md

 ### 1. Financial AI Agent with Phidata
 - **Description**: A financial agent capable of analyzing stocks, fetching news, and providing recommendations.
-- **Technologies Used**: Phidata, YFinance, DugDugGo.
+- **Technologies Used**: Phidata, YFinance, DuckDuckGo.
 - **Features**:
   - Stock analysis using YFinance.
-  - Web search integration with DugDugGo.
+  - Web search integration with DuckDucko.
   - Multi-agent workflow combining financial data and web insights.
 - **How to Run**:
   1. Set up the environment using `requirements.txt`.